wultra/powerauth-webflow/docs/Web-Flow-Configuration.md

 spring.application.name=powerauth-webflow
 ```

-Encryption of user passwords during transport can be configured using following properties:
+Encryption of user passwords during transport (end-to-end encryption) can be configured using following properties:
 ```
 # Configuration of Password Encryption
 powerauth.webflow.password.protection.type=PASSWORD_ENCRYPTION_AES
 powerauth.webflow.password.encryption.transformation=AES/CBC/PKCS7Padding
-powerauth.webflow.password.encryption.key=[Secret Base 64 encoded 32-bit key, you generate it using code below and keep it secure]
+powerauth.webflow.password.encryption.key=[Secret Base64-encoded 32-bit key, you can generate it using code below and keep it secure]
 ```

 The configuration specifies that user password should be encrypted using AES in CBC mode with PKCS#7 padding.